Set up an event

 For each pass type, you'll set the event where it applies and then assign a category (attendee, speaker, sponsor, journalist, and so on), a price, an allocation (the number available), and other details.
 You can also assign a collection of one or more sessions for the pass, which grants access to all the sessions in that track, but not necessarily to all sessions at the event.

-For a simple event, you might set up just one pass type, which grants access to all sessions for all types of attendees.
+For a simple event, you might set up a single pass type that grants access to all sessions for all types of attendees.
 For a complex event, you might have passes for each of several session tracks, and might require specific pass types for accessing certain areas of the venue (such as a lounge just for journalists).
 Passes only make sense for physical attendees—you wouldn't set up passes for webinar-only attendees, events, or sessions.

 To view and create passes for an event, open the appropriate event record and go to its Registration & Attendance tab.
 You can view, edit, and create passes by working in the Passes area here.
 To add sessions to a pass, first create and save it here, then open it for editing and use its Eligible sessions tab to add sessions to it.